leonardolima/bandwidth-reduction-analysis/README.md

 # Peak Memory Minimization

-This project is an implementation of an adapted version of the [bandwidth minimization problem](docs/references/cuthill1969.pdf), namely the peak memory minimization problem.
+This project aims to adapt, implement and analyze a variety of solving methods for the [bandwidth minimization problem](docs/references/cuthill1969.pdf) in order to minimize peak memory consumption of programs.
 You can find a more detailed explanation [here](docs/slides/presentation-10-07-2019.pdf).

 ## Getting Started